-Best Personal Finance Platform at the APAC Business Awards 2023
+Best Personal Finance Platform – Mediterranean at the Business Excellence Awards 2024

 Smart Saving Secrets: Crafting the Perfect Emergency Fund